 In Australia, sporting a sun tan could be considered a beauty ‘ideal’.
 Culturally, our nation’s identity is inextricable from our beachy behaviours and, at some point, this leaked into our beauty standards.

-While an obsession with a sun tan could be critiqued on multiple fronts (particularly the presumption of whiteness that often comes with the idea), today, we’re talking about a pretty important one: safety.
+While an obsession with a sun tan could be critiqued on multiple fronts, today we’re talking about a pretty important one: safety.

 Given our nation’s alarming rates of skin cancer, it’s beyond imagining why anyone would consider lounging in the sun as a good idea.

-Recent research conducted by Cancer Council found Australians continue to operate under a number of major misconceptions around sun tanning and its perceived aesthetic appeal.
+Recent research conducted by Cancer Council and the Australian Government found Australians continue to operate under a number of major misconceptions around sun tanning and its perceived aesthetic appeal.
 For instance, it found 1 in 3 young Australians (aged 18-30) think sun tanning is fine for people of their age, and that most 18-30 year-olds ‘desire a suntan’.

 Here, we took some of the opinions you might have heard from your friends, and did a little correcting of our own…